The Moss Method for Greek

 - Module IV – Readings 121-164

 All LatinPerDiem content currently available will remain freely available.
 The Moss Method for Greek will be exclusive access and password-protected.
-After purchasing this access, you can view videos and participate in a community forum to interact with other students in the course and have your questions answered and moderated by Dr. Noe and his staff.
+After purchasing this access, you can view videos and begin interacting extensively with Dr. Noe, receiving personalized instruction in answer to all your questions.

 There you will also download assignments, quizzes, and exams.

 Module I, rolling enrollment: $299

 If I sign up will I have buyers’ remorse?